Fifty Three Matrix Factorizations: A systematic approach: Matrix factorizations of indefinite orthogonal/unitary matrices

 \end{theorem}

-Since the group $\ortho{n, n}$ is isomporphic to the real perplectic group, it is interesting to consider an isomorphic form of real $\fact{21}$, a factorization of a real perplectic matrix.
-Under the isomorphism in Remark \ref{rem:realperplecticsvd} that sends $\ortho{n, n}$ to the real perplectic group, the matrix $V$ becomes a realified complex perplectic matrix.
-Choose a subgroup $A$ (choice of $\mathfrak{a}$ is not unique) such that the elements of $A$ are the matrices with diagonal ($\cosh$) and antidiagonal ($\sinh$) values being nonzero.
-Then, an isomorphic form of $\fact{21}$ follows as the matrix factorization of a real perplectic matrix.
+Since the group $\ortho{n, n}$ is isomporphic to the real perplectic group, we also obtain a matrix factorization of real perplectic matrices.
+Under the isomorphism that sends $\ortho{n, n}$ to the real perplectic group (see Remark \ref{rem:realperplecticsvd}), the matrix $V\in\ortho{n, \mathbb{C}}$ becomes a realified complex perplectic matrix.
+Choose a subgroup $A$ (recall that the choice of $\mathfrak{a}$ is not unique) such that the elements of $A$ are the matrices with the diagonal ($\cosh$) and antidiagonal ($\sinh$) values being nonzero.
+See \eqref{eq:alternativeforms} for such an example.
+Then, an isomorphic form of $\fact{21}$ follows as a matrix factorization of a real perplectic matrix.